FurkanToprak/smarTA/README.md

+# About
+`smarta` is your Artificially Intelligent Teaching Assistant

 # Architecture

 This chatbot is powered with the `Bolt` framework for python.
 This app listens to event hooks from Slack and responds using its knowledge base (stored in MongoDB) and its NLP Components.
+This app occupies whichever port specified in the .env file.

 ## NLP Components
 This slackbot indexes the inputted files by topic.
 The user provides a topic and the user input is fuzzy-matched against the inputted topics.
 After a section of the textbook is selected, a vector space model is used to calculate the semantic similarity of queries and paragraphs of the textbook.
 The vector space model uses embeddings that were trained and tested on the [Stanford Question Answering Dataset](https://rajpurkar.github.io/SQuAD-explorer/)